Tana Toraja Regency: Administrative districts

-Tana Toraja Regency comprises nineteen administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
-The table also includes the locations of the administrative centres of the districts, the numbers of administrative villages (kelurahan and desa) within each district, and its post code.
+Tana Toraja Regency comprises nineteen administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2023.
+The table also includes the locations of the administrative centres of the districts, the numbers of administrative villages within each district (totaling 47 urban kelurahan and 112 rural desa), and its post code.

+Notes: (a) includes one kelurahan. (b) comprising 4 kelurahan and 13 desa. (c) comprising 3 kelurahan and 9 desa. (d) including 2 kelurahan. (e) comprising 14 kelurahan and one desa. (f) comprising 4 kelurahan and 4 desa. (g) all 5 are kelurahan. (h) comprising 3 kelurahan and 3 desa.

 Demographics

 Ethnicity

 The original tribe that inhabits Tana Toraja is the Toraja tribe.
 The Toraja people are a tribe who live in the mountainous region of the northern part of the province of South Sulawesi, Indonesia.
 The population of the Toraja people is estimated at around 1 million people, and 500,000 of them are in Tana Toraja Regency, North Toraja Regency, and Mamasa Regency.
 Most of the Toraja people embrace Christianity, while some adhere to Islam and an animist belief known as Aluk Todolo.
 The Indonesian government has recognized this belief as part of the Hindu religion.

 The word Toraja itself comes from the Bugis language, namely "to riaja" which means "people who live in the land above".
 In 1909, the Dutch colonial government called this tribe the Toraja.
 The Toraja tribe is famous for its funeral rituals, Tongkonan traditional houses and also various types of wood carvings typical of Toraja.
 Toraja funeral rituals are important social events, usually attended by hundreds of people and lasting for several days.

 Before the 20th century, the Toraja tribe still lived in autonomous villages.
 They previously still adhered to animism, and had not been touched by the outside world.
 In the early 1900s, Dutch missionaries arrived and began to spread Christianity.
 Then, around the 1970s, Toraja people began to open up to the outside world, and Tana Toraja district (before it was expanded) became a symbol of Indonesian tourism.
 Then there was the development of Tana Toraja tourism, and it was studied by anthropology.
 So that in 1990-1s, the Toraja people underwent a cultural transformation, from a society with traditional and agrarian beliefs, to a society that was predominantly Christian, and the tourism sector in the Tana Toraja area continued to increase.